 - Bacteroides fragilis ATCC 25285 – No activity on agar

-Limitations of the test:
+Limitations of the test

-- Maintenance of anaerobic condition is compulsory.
+- Maintenance of anaerobic conditions is compulsory.

 - A negative lecithinase test should be compared to an un-inoculated control plate, as lecithinase can diffuse throughout the entire agar plate and make interpretation difficult.